Call Detail

 Application Requirements

-All works must be primarily ceramic.
-Mixed media works will be accepted only when clay is the dominant material.
+All work must be primarily ceramic.
+Mixed media work will be accepted only when clay is the dominant material.

-Two (2) Artworks Only.
-Artists may submit up to two (2) individual works with no more than two (2) supporting media files (image, video, or audio) per work, not to exceed four total media files (this includes images).
+One (1) Artwork Only.
+Artists may submit up to one (1) individual work per application with no more than two (2) supporting media files (image, video, or audio) per work, not to exceed two total media files (this includes images).

 The work must be available for the duration of the exhibition.